MohamadAlaskari/alaskari-design/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

 ## About Alaskari Design Web Application

 Welcome to the repository for the Alaskari Design web application!
 This project is dedicated to developing a comprehensive web application for Alaskari Design, a company specializing in web development and graphic design services.

 ## Project Overview

 The Alaskari Design web application is designed to streamline various business operations, including user management, project tracking, task assignment, and service offerings.
 Our goal is to create a robust and efficient platform that supports the needs of both employees and clients.

+## Technologies Used

+- Backend: Node.js, Express.js
+- Frontend: Angular 18
+- Database: MySQL
+- ORM: Sequelize
+- Authentication: JWT
+- Version Control: Git

+## Contribution

+We welcome contributions from the community!
+If you have ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.
+Please ensure your contributions align with our project's coding standards and guidelines.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact

+For any questions or suggestions, please feel free to contact us at [dev@alaskaridesign.com].

+Thank you for your interest in the Alaskari Design web application!
+We look forward to building an amazing platform together.

 ## Technologie-Stack